-- 1) Understand the fundamental concepts of the dynamical systems, specifically: - dynamics of the quadratic family, - topological dynamics; recurrence, mixing and transitivity, - stable and unstable manifolds, homoclinic and heteroclinic intersections, horseshoes, - fractals, - one and two dimensional flows, phase space, limit cycles and Poincaré-Bendixson Theorem, - bifurcations in flows and maps. - 2) Understand and be able to explain/present applications of the theory in biology, physics and engineering. - 3) Solve representative problems in the above-mentioned topics. - 4) Carry out numerical studies of dynamical systems.
+- 1) Understand the fundamental concepts of the dynamical systems, specifically: - dynamics of the quadratic family, - topological dynamics; recurrence, mixing and transitivity, - stable and unstable manifolds, homoclinic and heteroclinic intersections, horseshoes, - fractals, - one and two dimensional flows, phase space, limit cycles and Poincaré-Bendixson Theorem, - bifurcations in flows and maps. - 2) Understand and be able to explain/present applications of the theory in biology, physics and engineering. - 3) Understand and and be able to perform computations in models in biology and physics, such as, the Selkov system, the dampened oscillator, the coupled oscillator, models of neural networks, models of enzyme kinetics, N-body problem. - 4) Solve representative problems in the above-mentioned topics. - 5) Carry out numerical studies of dynamical systems.